This is the exact response from World Nomads on a theft this January 2018!!!!!

-World Nomads. about 1 month ago
+World Nomads. almost 2 years ago

 Matt -- I'm kinda with Justin on this one.
 If World Nomads claim their policy covers theft then you need to identify when it is not covered beyond the fine print.
 Your answer on keeping the premiums down is sound but you cannot tout one benefit and short the other.